 - Pygoscelis papua

-- Orange-red bills and feet set these penguins apart from their close relatives, the Adélies and chinstraps.
+- Gentoo penguins have orange-red bills and feet that set them apart from their close relatives, the Adélies and chinstraps.
 Gentoos also have a white "cap" extending from eye to eye over the top of their heads.

 - Primarily krill and small fish species

 - 34 to 36 days; after hatching, parents brood chicks for an additional 25–35 days

 - Circumpolar in subantarctic and Antarctic waters; avoiding pack ice

 - Colonies can be inland or coastal on Antarctic and subantarctic island and peninsulas.
 Tend to breed on ice-free ground on beaches, in valleys, on inland hills, and on cliff tops.